adonisjs/v5-docs/content/guides/views/conditionals.md

 ---
-summary: Learn how to write conditionals inside edge templates
+summary: Learn how to write conditionals inside Edge templates
 ---

 You can write conditionals using the `@if`, `@elseif` and the `@else` tags.
 All three tags works similar to the JavaScript if/else statements.